 Have you noticed how some people—some leaders—always seem well-rested even though you know they work harder than most?
 They never break a sweat and nothing seems to faze them.
 They handle stressful situations with equanimity and never seem out of control.
 They are more resilient and less reactive.
 Since caffeine can’t solve all problems, the real question is: how can you improve your ability to renew?

-Twenty eighteen is all about getting the job or promotion you want.
-You’ve identified one, two or maybe even three jobs that would be a step up for you or that you are confident you can succeed at, if given the chance.
+Twenty nineteen is all about getting the job or promotion you want.
+You’ve identified one, two, or maybe even three jobs that would be a step up for you, that you are confident you can succeed at, if given the chance.
 But how do you get that chance?